mhnavid/node-react-websocket/README.md

-# Websocket implementation with Node and React and exchange message in API call
+# Real-time message exchange/passing through API call in Node and React using Websocket

 ## Description